emmajanedrews/base-template/_drafts/a-new-transparent-way-to-sell-your-home.md

 {% include youtube.html %}

-My Rocket Listing gives sellers a choice in how they sell their home.
-Here’s how it works.
+<center>My Rocket Listing gives sellers a choice in how they sell their home.
+Here’s how it works.</center>

 What’s the newest, most transparent way to sell your home?&nbsp;